hzoppetti/hz-site/content/posts/2023/love_at_lake_asa.md

 Lake Asa took her breath away.
 A crystal smooth lake in a wide mountain valley, the surface so calm that it perfectly reflected the bright blue sky and puffy white clouds overhead.
 It looked just like it had in her dreams.
 Snow-capped mountains surrounded it, and tall evergreen trees and scrubby bushes encircled it.
 Anna wished she could capture the scene forever in a painting so she could show her aunt when she returned.

-She felt that same--but much, much stronger--feeling she perceived in the antique shop.
+She felt that same---but much, much stronger---feeling she perceived in the antique shop.
 That other-worldliness permeated everything.
-The trees, the grass, the rocks--everything vibrated with echoes of Katero, her home.
+The trees, the grass, the rocks---everything vibrated with echoes of Katero, her home.
 She sensed the worlds pressing on each other.
 Elements of Oretak and Katero collided, threatening to destroy each other.

 Anna walked toward the lake, Lem and Mel secure on her shoulders.
 By the shore, she saw a woman sitting on a large, flat rock.